-NOTE:
+NOTE;

-- 1. Before operating the slide room, level trailer front to rear and side to side - 2.
-Extend ALL stabilizer jacks to make contact with ground and/or solid blocks.
+1. Before operating the slide room, level trailer front to rear and side to side.

+2. Extend ALL stabilizer jacks to make contact with ground and/or solid blocks.
 Placing stabilizer jacks onto a hard surface allows the coach to remain square and assures a good weather tight seal between the room and trailer sidewall.

 All power slides operate on 12 volt DC power provided by fully charged auxiliary battery or converter.
-Through a 12 volt distribution load center, 30 amp breaker, supplies power and safety for operation.
+Through a 12 volt distribution load center, with a 30 amp breaker, supplies power and safety for operation.
 For best performance, have 120 volt power attached.
 Tow vehicle power can be used if required.
-The 30 amp breaker will automatically reset if needed.